gdmobile/annecy-media-docs/rewards-php/README.md

 ## PHP Example

 As soon as an advertiser triggered an interaction, Annecy instantly calls your **reward URL**.
 If your backend responses a 200 HTTP status, then the interaction state will be set to `Rewarded`.
 If your backend is down, then the interaction state will be set to `Failed` and Annecy tries to send the interaction over and over again.
-Select your Publisher [here](https://admin.annecy.media/publishers) to set your `Secret`, `Reward URL` and `Algorithm`.
+Select your publisher [here](https://admin.annecy.media/publishers) to set your `Secret`, `Reward URL` and `Algorithm`.

 Annecy calls your reward URL like this: